zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 bb write_vk -s ultra_honk -b ./target/hello_world.json -o ./target --oracle_hash keccak
 ```

 After running these commands, you will have three files, namely: `proof`, `public_inputs`, and `vk` inside the `target` folder which will be used for verification.
+As a final step, we will convert them to a format compatible with direct use with zkVerify. zkVerify supports both flavors for UltraHonk proofs, but you will need to explicitly convey which flavor was used to generate your proof during this final step.
+You can do this by setting the `PROOF_TYPE` variable in the script that follows to either `ZK` or `Plain`.

 To convert the three files into hex format, run the following Bash script:

 ```bash
 #!/usr/bin/env bash